My Home Page with Links to My Other

 by George H. Quester

-U.S. led takeover of the Soviet Union after World War II employing the threat of nuclear weapons.
+Complex and difficult to summarize, yet lucid and well organized, Nuclear Monopoly explores the possibility of a U.S. led takeover of the Soviet Union after World War II employing the threat of nuclear weapons.
 Quester also examines a potential Soviet monopoly in nuclear weapons in the late 1940s and a takeover of the United States.

 The situation: Between 1945 and 1949 the United States was the only country with nuclear weapons.
-Rather than seeing themselves as cowards for not liberating the people of China, Russia and Eastern Europe, Americans of the time chose to see themselves as a loving trustworthy people who, though possessing the world’s most powerful technology, chose not to engage in preventative war or at least force Stalin into concessions.
+Rather than seeing themselves as cowards for not liberating the people of China, Russia, and Eastern Europe, Americans of the time chose to see themselves as a loving, trustworthy people who, though possessing the world’s most powerful technology, chose not to engage in preventative war or at least force Stalin into concessions.

-American opinion polls in the 1940s suggest ambivalent and often kindly attitudes toward the Soviet Union despite the list of atrocities committed by Joseph Stalin.
-If Stalin differed from Hitler, Tojo and Mussolini, it was primarily a matter of Stalin being more clever, more cautious and better at noble sounding ideology.
+American opinion polls in the 1940s suggest ambivalent and often kindly attitudes toward the Soviet Union despite the atrocities committed by Joseph Stalin.
+If Stalin differed from Hitler, Tojo, and Mussolini, it was primarily a matter of Stalin being more clever, more cautious, and better at noble sounding ideology.

-Yet in the United States there is a taboo against even thinking about preventative wars, let alone attempting one.
-No matter how evil a tyrant is, it is assumed to be immoral to remove him until he attacks us or one of our allies.
-Never mind that the tyrant was never elected, murders his own citizens and murders the citizens of other nations.
-To make sure preventative warfare does not enter general discussion it is also alleged that it would fail.
-It is unthinkingly assumed that killing Hitler would have led to someone just as bad or worse.
-Never mind that it is difficult to find examples of people worse than Hitler and that the legitimate threat of preventative war by
+Yet in the United States there is a taboo against preventative war.
+No matter how evil a tyrant is, it is assumed to be immoral to remove him until he attacks us or our allies.
+Never mind that the tyrant was never elected, murders his own citizens, and murders the citizens of other nations.
+To make sure preventative warfare does not enter general discussion it is also alleged it would fail.
+It is unthinkingly assumed that killing Hitler would have led to someone as bad or worse.
+Never mind that it is difficult to find examples of individuals worse than Hitler and that the legitimate threat of preventative actions by the world’s democracies might help keep tyrants in check.

 Quester goes through the counter arguments against preventative war: We had only a handful of disassembled bombs lying around New Mexico until the Soviets started the arms race in the 1950s.
-The Soviets would not have given in to bombing.
+The Soviets would not have surrendered to bombing.
 Unlike hydrogen bombs, fission bombs did not have enough energy.
 The Soviets could have hid important targets.
 Western Europe would have been overrun by Soviet conventional forces.
 Soviet air defenses would have shot down too many bombers.
 Americans would have been excoriated by world opinion.
-The Russians might have had the bomb and Truman did not know about it.
+The Russians might have had the bomb, and Truman did not know about it.
 Americans thought the Soviets lacked the expertise and resources to ever build the bomb.
 Civilians and military leaders would have opposed a preventative war.
 The Soviets were our “allies.”

-Quester not quite confidently replies by arguing that we could have easily built more bombs.
+Quester not quite confidently replies we could have easily built more bombs.
 In fact, if the Soviets had known of the sorry state of our military nuclear preparedness, they might have been even more aggressive during the late 1940s.
 Given the energy of fission bombs, they will cause countries to surrender.
 Fission bombs may be baby bombs compared to hydrogen bombs, but they are deadly enough.
 Stalin dreaded the thought of nuclear attack.
 Intelligence agencies could have located Soviet nuclear facilities.
 The Soviet ability to overrun Europe could have been prevented with a conventional build up.
-Single aircraft could have easily avoided the Soviet air defenses of the time.
+Single aircraft could have easily avoided the Soviet air defenses of that era.
 Public opinion could have been mobilized by an activist president.
 The Soviets were busy brutalizing their own people and the people of Eastern Europe and Asia.

 —Book review article by J.T.